Atharv-Attri/Physical2FA/README.md

 The encryption is as secure as your external drive is!
 #### Decrypt
-To decrypt, you run the same code as encryption, but you replace all instaces of 'encrypt' with 'decrypt'.
+To decrypt, you run the same code as encryption, but you replace all instances of 'encrypt' with 'decrypt'.
 So it would be:
 ```python
 from Physical2FA import decrypt